risan-raja/jane_street/README.md

 ### Temporal Models for Predicting in Multi-Horizon at different Prediction Lengths

 This repository serves as the summation of my exploratory work on the Jane Street Kaggle Competition.
 All of the models were trained and optimised to meet the competition's requirements.
 The competition can be found [here](https://www.kaggle.com/competitions/jane-street-real-time-market-data-forecasting/).
+This concept is highly resonant with Deep Time Index Forecasting model by SalesForce.
+Although they use a Ridge Regression Model to optimize the target prediction based on online optimization, the training strategy combined with how my model responds to the given context is not similar.

 ### Introduction